Snoozeds/lastfm-embed/README.md

 ## Notes

+- The top artists endpoint does not use artist images, and instead uses the default artist image as last.fm's api only provides that.
 - All tracks in the preview can use last.fm's **default image** (`/public/images/default.jpg`) if a real album cover is not available.

 ---